rolandshacks/vs64/README.md

 > `request`: Request type

 Use "launch" here to run a new emulation session.
 In case "vice" is selected as debugger type, then a new VICE process is started.
 Use "attach" to attach to a running VICE process.
-VICE needs to have the binary monitor interface enabled, or has to be started with the `-binarymonitor` command line argument.
+VICE needs to have the binary monitor interface enabled, or has to be started with the `-binarymonitor` and `-autostartprgmode 1` command line arguments.

 > `name`: Launch configuration name